dappforce/subsocial-docs/docs/develop/how-to-guides/spaces/CreateSpaces.md

 ---
 id: create-spaces
-title: Create and update Spaces
+title: Create And Update Spaces
 displayed_sidebar: developSidebar
 ---
-**This sections covers how to create and update space on Subsocial blockchain.**
+**This section covers how to create and update spaces on the Subsocial blockchain.**

 ## Create A Space